handiko/Arduino-APRS/README.md

 Examples and Test files are included.

 ## Requirements
 * **Arduino UNO / Compatible Board**.
-Doesn't really matter what board you are using.
+It doesn't really matter what is the board that you are using.
 As long as it has enough GPIO and at least 1 UART to work with.
 Even works on ESP8266/ESP-12 board by changing the `#define OUT_PIN x` into the desired GPIO.
 Personally, I often use GPIO 14 on ESP8266/ESP-12, so I changed it into `#define OUT_PIN 14`.
 * **Arduino IDE**
 * **GNU Radio Companion** (not a mandatory, but recommended for testing purposes by running GRC flowgraph from [https://github.com/handiko/gr-APRS](https://github.com/handiko/gr-APRS)).
 You can also use Audacity, for spectral and time domain analysis.
 * **Few resistors between 220 Ohms - 1k Ohms** (GPIO current limitter).